-The 8th Annual Cookie Walk will be held in the picturesque brick and terra cotta St. Nicholas of Myra Orthodox Church.
+The Annual Cookie Walk is held in the picturesque brick and terra cotta St. Nicholas of Myra Orthodox Church.
 This designated NYC Landmark Building shares its proud heritage with several NYC churches designed by famed architect James Renwick, including St. Patrick's Cathedral, Grace Church and

 More Church History

-During his long and varied career, architect James Renwick designed many of New York’s most well-known churches, including St. Patrick’s Cathedral, Grace Church, and St. Stephen’s Church.
+During his long and varied career, architect James Renwick designed many of New York’s most well-known churches.
 He worked in many different styles, but is especially known for his Gothic Revival style churches.
-St. Nicholas of Myra Church displays a simplified Gothic Revival style that is enriched with a highly varied roofline and areas of intricate, terra-cotta trim, executed in a Renaissance Revival style.
+St. Nicholas of Myra Church displays a simplified Gothic Revival style that is enriched with a highly varied roof line and areas of intricate, terra-cotta trim, executed in a Renaissance Revival style.
 It is large and complexly massed, with each section clearly defined.
 The original library and school are located at the corner of 10th Street and Avenue A and are distinguished by a tall, square bell tower topped by a steep pyramidal roof.
-The front of this section is embellished by a terra-cotta bas relief of a lion, the symbol of St. Mark the Evangelist.
-The dramatic entranceway, with an intricate stained-glass transom.
+The dramatic entrance way, includes an intricate stained-glass transom.
 The street-facing, gable end of the chapel is marked by three tall, gothic-arched stained glass windows united by an applied pointed-arch lintel.
-The peak of this gable is ornamented by an arcade and an section of terra-cotta ornament.The chapel, the entrance porch and the tower are all crowned by Orthodox-style copper crosses.
+The stain-glass still bears the initials of the Stuyvesant heirs.The chapel, the entrance porch and the tower are all crowned by Orthodox-style copper crosses.

-This building has been an important part of this densely-populated neighborhood for more than 130 years and through the work of various church organizations has served as a cornerstone for many immigrants in their adaptation to their new country.
+The building at 10th Street and Avenue A has been an important part of this densely-populated neighborhood for more than 130 years and through the work of various church organizations has served as a cornerstone for many immigrants in their adaptation to their new country.
 To learn more St. Nicholas of Myra church and its parishioners, please visit our website at www.stnicholaschurchnyc.org.